o3de/o3de.org/content/docs/userguide/particles/editor/reference-emitter.md

 ---
-description: ' Use the Emitter Attribute in the &ALY; &particle-editor; to control the location and spawning attributes of the particle and emitter shape. '
+description: ' Use the Emitter Attribute in the Lumberyard Particle Editor to control the location and spawning attributes of the particle and emitter shape. '
 title: Emitter Attribute
 ---